Is your spouse making your divorce difficult by hiding or disposing of assets?

 How do I prove that divorce assets are being disposed of?

 The court will need evidence, as it needs to be satisfied that the intention was to defeat the other party’s claim and that it would affect the order the court finally makes.
-It is necessary to show a party is about to make disposition or real risk that they will do, if not restrained.
+It is necessary to show a party is about to make disposal or real risk that they will do, if not restrained.

 What if the divorce assets are company assets?